SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Methodology

-During fine-tuning, only the newly introduced SALT parameters $\{\alpha^{(l)},\beta^{(l)},\mathbf{X}^{(l)}$, $\mathbf{Y}^{(l)}\}$ are optimized along with Normalization Layers and Text Affine Layers, while all original SAM weights remain frozen.
-The prompt encoder \(\mathcal{E}_{\mathrm{p}}\), receiving text prompts \(\mathbf{p}\), yields additional embeddings merged with the image-encoder \(\mathcal{E}_{\mathrm{i}}\) output in the mask decoder \(\mathcal{D}_{\mathrm{m}}\).
-We define SALT, denoted \(S'\), as the combination of two components: The original SAM model's frozen output \(S(i; \Theta_{\text{fixed}})\), which remains static during fine-tuning, and a lightweight, learnable adjustment term \(\Delta S(i; \theta)\), introduced by SALT layers,capturing task-specific refinements through the trainable parameters \(\theta\).
+During fine-tuning, only the newly introduced SALT parameters $\{\alpha^{(l)},\beta^{(l)},\mathbf{X}^{(l)}$, $\mathbf{Y}^{(l)}\}$ are optimized along with the normalization layers and the Text Affine Layer (TAL), while all original SAM weights remain frozen.
+Unlike the SVD’s $\Sigma^{(l)}$, $\Sigma'^{(l)}$ is not necessarily diagonal due to the added \(\mathbf{X}^{(l)}\mathbf{Y}^{(l)\top}\) block.
+Embeddings of the text prompts are acquired using a frozen CLIP model \cite{clip}, after which TAL projects the CLIP embeddings to the mask decoder (\(\mathcal{D}_{\mathrm{m}}\)) token space \cite{ssam}.
+The prompt encoder \(\mathcal{E}_{\mathrm{p}}\), processes the projected CLIP embeddings \(p\), and merges them with the image-encoder \(\mathcal{E}_{\mathrm{i}}\) output in the mask decoder \(\mathcal{D}_{\mathrm{m}}\).
+We define SALT, denoted \(S'\), as the combination of two components: The original SAM model's frozen output \(S(i; \Theta_{\text{fixed}})\), which remains static during fine-tuning, and a lightweight, learnable adjustment term \(\Delta S(i; \theta)\), introduced by SALT layers, capturing task-specific refinements through the trainable parameters \(\theta\).
 This formulation ensures that the core SAM backbone remains unchanged, while task-specific adaptations are layered on top via the SALT modules.
 Putting this together, our objective is to minimize the loss function $ \mathcal{L}(S'(i),y)$ where \( i \) is an input sample and \( y \) is the corresponding ground truth label.

+SALT performs the SVD factorization only once per layer at initialization; after that, all training steps update just the low-dimensional scale, shift, and LoRA parameters, keeping the computational overhead low.
 To train SALT, we use a combination of segmentation losses, including a Focal loss, a Dice loss, and a regularization term expressed as:

+where \(\|\cdot\|_F\) denotes the Frobenius norm.
+This dual constraint balances two goals: retaining the useful, pre-trained features and making only the minimal modifications needed for effective domain adaptation.\\